 – Aging is most usefully understood as the loss of “homeostatic capacity”: that is to say, our bodies are less able to maintain stability (homeostasis) in the face of various kinds of stress.

-– Heart-rate variability (HRV) is a very useful quick-and-dirty inverse proxy for homeostatic capacity.
-I.e., a stable heart-rate is very highly correlated with our ability to maintain homeostasis (physiological stability).
-HRV goes down when we eat right, exercise, get good sleep, etc, and goes up under stress, when we age, etc etc. All the correlations are evidently pretty solid.
+– Heart-rate variability (HRV) is a very useful quick-and-dirty proxy for homeostatic capacity.
+I.e., a variable (within limits!) heart-rate is very highly correlated with our ability to maintain homeostasis (physiological stability).
+HRV goes up when we eat right, exercise, get good sleep, etc, and goes down under stress, when we age, etc etc. All the correlations are evidently pretty solid.

 I was a bit surprised– I hadn’t seen this argument before, but it did seem there’s a lot of circumstantial evidence pointing toward this as a reasonably accurate proxy.
 It’s also incredibly simple, non-invasive, and apparently has a global footprint, which is nice.
 Is it the absolute best proxy for health?
 Well, probably not, but we could do worse.

 – Healthcare to date has basically involved propping up someone’s homeostasis until their homeostatic capacity can take over and get them back to healthy.
 This doesn’t work when someone’s homeostatic capacity is itself damaged.
 So we’re good at prolonging life, but not at giving people back their resilience.
 What healthcare really needs to do is figure out how to fix peoples’ homeostatic capacity.

 – Trying to fix aging is hard.
 But, even attempts that fail earn a consolation prize: we learn what doesn’t work.
 This stuff is valuable even if no huge leaps come of it.
 And you gotta start somewhere!